-This Korean gochujang fried rice comes together in just 15 minutes and makes for a great main course or side dish.
+This Korean Gochujang Fried Rice (Bokkeumbap) comes together in 15 minutes and makes for a great main course or side dish.
 Load it up with veggies, eggs, bacon, or meat of your choice for a spicy treat.

-Make it vegetarian with lots of veggies or load it up with egg, bacon, or meat of your choices like chicken, pork, beef, or seafood like shrimp, scallops, or fish.
+Make it vegetarian with lots of veggies, or load it up with egg, bacon, or meat of your choice like chicken, pork, beef, or seafood like shrimp, scallops, or fish.

 It is prepared from red peppers, fermented soybean, chili powder, glutinous rice, malt powder, and salt.
 Gochujang comes in different heat levels, so choose the one that suits you.